kefimochi/Flexbox-with-cats/Part 1/Basics.md

 cover_image: https://github.com/kefimochi/Flexbox-with-cats/blob/master/karina-vorozheeva-rW-I87aPY5Y-unsplash.jpg?raw=true
 ---

 Everyone loves cats, right?
 They are adorable fluffy little beings that enjoy smashing things and not obeying anyone.
 Well, in this series we'll make an assumption that suddenly they will listen to all commands given the magical phrase, `display: flex;`.
-"Understanding Flexbox with Cats" will use the analogy of `cats and boxes` to teach concepts like the CSS box model, flexbox positioning, and some valuable tips on the use of containers(aka "boxes", aka "divs").
-Please keep in mind that this series assumes that a reader already has some basic understanding of HTML and CSS functionality.
+"Understanding Flexbox with Cats" will use the analogy of `cats and boxes` to teach concepts like the CSS box model, flexbox positioning, and provide some valuable tips on the use of containers.
+Please keep in mind that this series assumes that a reader already has some basic understanding of HTML and CSS.

 In part one, we will mainly focus on a reader's thorough understanding of how flexbox positioning works with multiple containers.
-Covering margins, borders, paddings, relative width & height, as well as flex properties like `flex-direction`, `align-self`, and `justify-content`.
+This part is for two types of people: those who never truly understood flexbox and those who love reading how someone can creatively use an analogy when connecting two seemingly unrelated things.

 <center>~ Please enjoy this article full of kitten logic! ~</center>
 <img src="https://github.com/kefimochi/Flexbox-with-cats/blob/master/MyCat.png?raw=true" height="200" width="200" alt="An illustration of a black cat staring at you">